 Am I required to send a deposit?

 Yes, your deposit assures that your date is reserved for you.
-A check for $100.00
+We can do a CC

 How should I pay for my charter?

 We prefer CASH for the balance due at the conclusion of your day.
 No checks

 Yes, but no hard alcohol please.
 If you are coming to get wasted, you have the

 wrong boat.
 ABSOLUTELY NO DRUGS OR FIREARMS!
 Even legalized weed is considered

 illegal on Federal waters.
 You WILL get busted, medicine or not.
 Leave it in